drsvelte/drsvelte-astro/README.md

 ## 👀 Want to learn more about Astro?

-Feel free to check [their documentation](https://docs.astro.build) or jump into their [Discord server](https://astro.build/chat).
+Feel free to check [their documentation](https://docs.astro.build) or visit the Astro community at their [Discord server](https://astro.build/chat).

 ## Building Tools

 Below are the tools used to develop and design this project:

-- [Astro](https://astro.build/) framework for the front-end development.
+- [Astro](https://astro.build/) framework for front-end development.
-- [Tailwind CSS](https://tailwindcss.com) framework for the designs.
+- [Tailwind CSS](https://tailwindcss.com) framework for website designs.
 - [daisyUI](https://daisyui.com) Tailwind CSS components.
 - [Alpine.js](https://alpinejs.dev/) for the dynamic components.
 - [PinesUI](https://devdojo.com/pines) Alpine & Tailwind UI library.